-The Aviator College is a non-smoking, non-tobacco facility.
+Aviator College is a non-smoking, non-vaping, non-tobacco facility.
 Smoking, including the use of e-cigarettes or vaporizers, is only allowed in designated outdoor areas of the College's premises.
-Use of tobacco of any kind is not permitted inside the College's buildings.
-Smoking in non-designated areas is a violation of the College's Standards of Conduct.
+Tobacco or Vape use is not permitted inside the College's buildings.
+Smoking in non-designated areas violates the College's Standards of Conduct.